Vikas-PK/RISC-V-based-MYTH/README.md

 The day concluded with a practical project: implementing a **calculator with memory and recall functionality**, integrating all learned concepts into a cohesive and verified design.

+Block diagram of the developed **calculator with memory and recall functionality**,
 <img width="1251" height="834" alt="image" src="https://github.com/user-attachments/assets/e6611206-25f4-4d76-9428-b9de926bb488" />

 ### Day 4 – RISC-V Microarchitecture (Single-Cycle) Design